 Some guests who enjoy walking asked us the other day to help them with their planning for the upcoming stay by telling them more about the hiking around West Hill House B&B than we currently provide on our Things to do page.
 So given that we know many of our guests have similar interests, find more information about hiking the Long Trail below.
 No matter your skill or fitness level, there are ways to enjoy the beautiful Vermont views.

 For a shorter walk, you can access the Long Trail at the same place – the Lincoln Gap, and walk south.
 The first landmark is Sunset Rock which is about half an hour in, so about a one hour round trip plus viewing time!
 Several guests have come back and told us they are not sure if they made it to Sunset Rock or not.
 We can tell them authoritatively that then they definitely did not!
 The view is so dramatic you’ll know when you have arrived.

-There are also other more ambitious all day hikes for those interested in hiking the Long Trail.
+There are also other more ambitious all-day hikes for those interested in hiking the Long Trail.
 You can check with us for full details, either before you arrive or when you get here.
-As alway when walking in the hills, be sure to prepare by having the right equipment: sturdy boots, layers of clothes, water bottles, and some energy food.
+As always when walking in the hills, be sure to prepare by having the right equipment: sturdy boots, layers of clothes, water bottles, and some energy food.
 Note that counter-intuitively cellphone coverage on the Long Trail – even though it is high up – is very spotty.
 So never walk alone.

 The Long Trail is managed by The Green Mountain Club – we encourage you to consider being a member.

 West Hill House B&B is perfectly located to give you the best Vermont experience possible, on and off the Long Trail.
 We hope you’ll take a look at some of our rooms!